Top arrow pointing up

 A National Initiative in Laser Research

-LaserNetUS was established in August 2018 by the U.S. Department of Energy's Office of Fusion Energy Sciences to restore the nation’s leadership in high-intensity laser research.
-As a collaborative network of cutting-edge laser facilities, LaserNetUS enhances access to advanced laser technology for researchers across the U.S. and Canada.
-This initiative stemmed from a 2018 National Academies report that emphasized the need for a national network to support innovative experiments and foster collaboration in high-power laser science.
-Since then, LaserNetUS has driven significant advancements in fields like fusion energy and material science, while nurturing the next generation of scientists in these critical areas.
+LaserNetUS was established in August 2018 by the U.S. Department of Energy's (DOE) Office of Science (SC) Fusion Energy Sciences (FES) program to deepen the nation’s leadership in high-intensity laser research.
+As a cooperative network of preeminent laser facilities, LaserNetUS enhances access to modern laser technology for researchers across the U.S. and Canada.
+This initiative stemmed from a 2018 National Academies report emphasizing the need for a national network to support contemporary experiments and promote collaboration in laser science.
+Since then, LaserNetUS has championed significant developments in fields like fusion energy and material science while nurturing future scientists in these critical areas.

 A National Initiative in Laser Research